 Brooklyn Brew Shop’s Beer Making Kits are designed for those who are interested in brewing but don’t want to commit to a full kit.
 All beers can be made in six steps, right on your stove.
 This kit is the baby of several noted beer authors, designed to bring their favorite home brews to the masses. "[These kits] were a really easy entry point and allowed me to try brewing many different beer styles," says Alex Biederman, a brewer at Strong Rope Brewery.

-"Be sure to sanitize anything that will come into contact with the wort after boiling it," says Allen.
-"Boil the full volume of the beer you want to brew."
-He explains, "You want to boil all the water used because there are microbes in your water... [which] may create off-flavors in your beer.”
+Good to Know: “You can never be too clean.
+Be sure to sanitize anything that will come into contact with the wort after boiling it.
+Boil the full volume of the beer you want to brew," says Fal Allen.
+"You want to boil all the water used because there are microbes in your water.
+These microbes may not be harmful to you, but they may create off flavors in your beer," he adds.

-Best for Serious Brewers: MoreBeer Brewing Kit
+Best for Serious Brewers: MoreBeer!
+Premium Homebrew Starter Kit

 Tofte particularly likes the additional offerings from MoreBeer.
 “As you learn more about brewing, you can simply add on more items to this existing kit to make your brew day go smoother," he says.

-Best Design: BrewDemon Conical Fermenting System
+Best Design: BrewDemon 2 Gallon Conical Fermenter System

 BrewDemon’s Conical Fermenting System comes with handcrafted beer recipes from New Zealand’s highly regarded Speight brewery.
 A smooth, durable inner surface and translucent amber finish allow you to watch what you are brewing while protecting the beers from UV lights.
 Despite its compact size, the fermenting system brews a hefty 2 gallons of beer.